 For more information, read the briefing note we created to inform legislators about the bill.

-Read the Bill itself and click to support it if you’re a NY State resident.
+Read the Bill itself and click “aye” to support it if you’re a NY State resident.
+See instructions below:

-Watch our discussion about this effort from our Virtual Kirby Jam on December 4, 2020.
+Watch our interview with the bill’s Assembly sponsor, Sandy Galef, below, or our discussion about this effort from our Virtual Kirby Jam on December 4, 2020.

 We will need help when it comes time to vote for the bill.
 More info on that to come, but in the meantime, you can always contact your representatives (if you are a NY state resident) to encourage them to support this effort.